bkesterbyld/fabulous-oregano/content/pages/index.md

         image: images/publish.png
         image_alt: App preview on a phone and tablet
         content: >
-          Rapidly model structured or unstructured data between parties with easy no code tools, then push it into a Bitdomain via API or our integration partners.
+          Rapidly the model structured or unstructured data you want to share with easy no code tools, then push it into a Bitdomain via API or our integration partners.
 Behind the scenes, we put this intermediate data in safe and reliable SQL, NoSQL and object stores across a global network of cloud providers.